isaacs/sax-js/README.md

 ## samples

-added some [samples] to help you get started. one that creates a list of top npm contributors, and another that gets a bunch of data from twitter and generates valid json. first sample is a good use for `clarinet`, second not so much. i just needed data and this was a good way to battle test it. but the `twitter` sample is a good example of when not to use `clarinet`. http requests take forever and you had more than enough time to `JSON.parse`. so what i did is stupid.
+some [samples] are available to help you get started. one that creates a list of top npm contributors, and another that gets a bunch of data from twitter and generates valid json.

 # roadmap